MicrosoftDocs/microsoft-authentication-library-objc/msal-objc-articles/set-up-ios-device-shared-mode.md

 1. Upon providing credentials, the device is successfully set in shared device mode.

   :::image type="content" source="media/share-device-mode/shared-device-mode-setup-successful.png " alt-text="Screenshot of a successful shared device mode setup in the Authenticator app":::

-## Zero-touch setup via Intune

-Microsoft Intune supports zero-touch provisioning for devices in Microsoft Entra shared device mode, which means that the device can be set up and enrolled in Intune with minimal interaction from the frontline worker.

-To set up a device in shared device mode when using Microsoft Intune as the MDM, first step is to enroll the shared device into Intune and install Authenticator app with Shared Device Mode enabled.
-For more information, see how to [Set up enrollment for devices in Microsoft Entra shared device mode](/mem/intune/enrollment/automated-device-enrollment-shared-device-mode).

-Once enrolled, launch the Authenticator app which will initiate and complete the registration process.
-Alternatively, you can open any of the shared device mode enabled applications which will launch the Authenticator app and complete registration.

 ## Test shared device mode setup